chawikarn/Pomelo-testing/README.md

 2.Automated test assignment

-Use Cypress platform to Testing
+Use Cypress platform to Testing (need to install Cypress to run)

 	file Name : Pomelo-testing.js